-Now, let’s the take apart the Precision 7530 mobile workstation.
+Now, let’s take apart the Precision 7530 mobile workstation.

 This mobile workstation cancels the e-port which Dell has applied to its laptops for over a decade.
-In order to remove the back cover, you need to pry from the non-vent area to avoid disconnecting the snap joints.
+To remove the back cover, you need to pry from the non-vent area to avoid disconnecting the snap joints.

 After taking out the back case, its internal structure can be seen.
 The silver part on the left is the SIM card slot.
 Besides, you can also see the battery with the capacity up to 97Wh, the memory module (supports up to 128g DDR4 2666) and M.2 SSD (supports PCIe 3.0×4 and optane memory) and so on.